nwtime/ntpwww/content/en/archives/3-5.93e/driver18.md

 The fudge time1 parameter represents a propagation-delay correction factor which is added to the value computed by ACTS when the echo-delay scheme is used.
 This scheme does not work with all modems; for those that don't, fudge flag2 should be set to disable the feature.
 In this case the fudge time1 parameter represents the total propagation delay due to all causes and must be determined by external calibration.

 The ACTS call interval is determined by a counter initially set to the fudge time2 parameter.
 At each poll interval, minpoll (usually 64 s) is subtracted from the counter.
 When the counter is equal to or less than zero, the fudge flag1 is set, which causes up to three call attempts to be made to ACTS.
 The fudge flag1 is reset after a valid clock update has been determined or by a device fault, timeout or manually using `xntpdc`.
 After a valid clock update, the counter is reset for the next interval.
 Setting the `fudge time2` parameter to zero disables automatic call attempts.
-Manual call attempts can be made at any time by setting `fudge flag1` using xntpdc.
+Manual call attempts can be made at any time by setting `fudge flag1` using <code>xntpdc</code>.

 The NIST timecode message is transmitted at 1200 bps in the following format: